The Lost Prince.

 Silver hair.
 Ruby red eyes.
 Maybe about six.

-He stood in what looked like an alley.
+He was in what looked like an alley.
 If Em turned to her right, and she did, she could see a street past the entrance.
-Where people were walking back and forth and no one was paying attention to the scene in the alley.
+Where people were walking back and forth and no one was paying attention to what was going on in the alley.

-Maybe she wasn’t either a princess or a priest.
-Maybe she was just a bag lady in a costume.
+Maybe she wasn’t a princess or a priestess after all.
+Just an old bag lady dressed up in a costume.

 Abruptly, she opened her eyes and let go of his shoulders.

-“It is done, my prince.
+“It is done, young prince.
 May the blessings of Felice be on you.”

 “What’s done?” asked the confused little boy.